 - Create a URL link to the media to post or share with others

-- Create an embeddable URL to copy and paste into a content window
+- Create an embeddable URL to copy and post external to Echo360

 Exception to deleting media: Typically you can delete any media you own.
 This removes it from all locations in Echo (and it cannot be recovered!).
 Users can always delete media they uploaded or copies they created of other media.
 Instructors may be able to delete classroom recordings if an administrator has allowed it (it's an institutional setting), or you may not.
 If you see content in your Echo Home page that you own, but cannot delete, and this is a problem for you, contact your Administrator for assistance.